Long-term Care Covid-19 External Review

 The aim of this work is to identify actions that worked well to prevent and control the spread of COVID-19 in homes, recommendations for improvement and solutions for the long-term care system to ensure it is prepared for future challenges.

-The Panel recognizes the importance of hearing from residents, partners in care, staff, and other stakeholders and will be announcing details of the public engagement process in August 2022.
+The Panel recognizes the importance of hearing from residents, partners in care, staff, and other stakeholders and wishes to thank Islanders for their submissions, participation in the survey process, meetings, and interviews.
+This information was used to complete the final report.

-The Panel will submit its report to the government in Fall 2022.
+The Panel submitted its report to the government in winter 2023.

-The Long-Term Care COVID-19 External Review Panel members include:
+The Long-Term Care COVID-19 External Review Panel members included:

 Michele Dorsey is a certified mediator and a retired lawyer with a primary focus on negotiation and conflict resolution.
 She was appointed as the Children's Commissioner and Advocate January 2019 to May 2020.